formosafan/Python/README.md

 # Python
-．Print statements</br>
+．Print statements </br>
-．How to create, modify, and use variables
+．How to create, modify, and use variables </br>
-．Arithmetic operations like addition, subtraction, division, and multiplication ．How to use comments to make your code easy to understand ．Different data types, including strings, ints, floats, and booleans ．Converting between data types
+．Arithmetic operations like addition, subtraction, division, and multiplication </br>
+．How to use comments to make your code easy to understand </br>
+．Different data types, including strings, ints, floats, and booleans </br>
+．Converting between data types </br>